Harish-Chandra Theorem for the Multi-Parameter Quantum Groups of Okado-Yamane Type: Abstract

 \section{Abstract}

-This paper studies the centre of quantum groups $U_{q,G}(\mathfrak{g})$, a class of multi-parameter quantum groups introduced by Okado and Yamane, where $\mathfrak{g}$ is a complex semisimple Lie algebra, and $G=(q_{ij})$ is a parameter matrix.
-We mainly establish the Harish-Chandra theorem, proving that the Harish-Chandra homomorphism is an isomorphism for all types.
+This paper is devoted to studying the centre of the multi-parameter quantum group $U_{q,G}(\mathfrak{g})$ introduced by Okado and Yamane, where $\mathfrak{g}$ is a complex simple Lie algebra, and all parameters lie in general position.
+We mainly establish the Harish-Chandra theorem, proving that the Harish-Chandra homomorphism is an isomorphism; in particular, we determine the centre $Z(U_{q,G})\cong (U^0_\flat)^W$ is isomorphic to a polynomial algebra or a quotient algebra of a polynomial algebra.
+The same result holds for the $(U^0_\flat)^W$ of the two-parameter quantum group $U_{r,s}(\mathfrak{g})$.